LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

     return 1 if x > 0 else 0
 ```

-The NumPy function `np.where` provides a vectorized alternative:
+The NumPy function `np.where` provides a vectorised alternative:

 ```{code-cell} ipython3
 :hide-output: false